-- STR1 The introduction of Government Legislation/Parliamentary uncertainty which has an adverse impact on the Council's budget or ability to carry out its statutory functions, for example the Government White Paper on Levelling Up and the potential impact of devolution. - STR2 Failure to deliver a balanced budget in line with the Medium Term Financial Plan, at a time when the Council's reserves are limited to 'adequate' levels. - STR3 The Council is affected by an operational failure which has a major impact upon the provision of services to residents, communities and/or businesses (for example ICT failure, utilities failure or building/depot failure. - STR4 It becomes increasingly difficult to recruit to key posts or to replace key staff who leave (for example Environmental Health Officers).
-Staff morale is adversely affected as a result of the pace of change, tightening financial circumstances or external circumstances. - STR5 Continued delivery of statutory services alongside the Council's Vision and other initiatives, projects and reforms, potentially overstretching limited resources. - STR6 Emergency planning and business continuity arrangements fail to meet required standards when tested by flu pandemic, natural disaster (flood) etc. - STR7 Lack of strategic direction from Members/Corporate Management, external partners change strategic direction. - STR8 Governance arrangements including performance, finance and risk management, need to be maintained in order to continue to operate effectively in a rapidly changing environment. - STR9 HS2, without considerable environmental mitigation measures, HS2 will have a significant impact on the visual amenity of the district, disruption to businesses, home owners and communities. - STR10 Failure to have in place robust, comprehensive and up-to-date policies and procedures for safeguarding children and vulnerable adults. - STR11 Failure to address the impact of COVID-19 upon the organisation, local economy and community.

-- STR12 Cyber security attack which severely impacts ICT systems and data.
-E.g. Ransomware attack rendering access to ICT unavailable for some time. - STR13 Significant increases to general cost of living which may impact on Council income including Council Tax, Business Rates and Rent arrears and reduced leisure income. - STR14 Significant increases in fuel prices (both vehicle and property) having an adverse effect on the Council's budget. - STR15 Homes for Ukraine Scheme including safeguarding, potential homelessness and effective coordination of the scheme whilst in its early stages of development. - STR16 The impact of Climate Change including: the impact of Government national policy and targets; the impact of statutory requirements to meet targets on the Council's budget; Failure to meet the Council's Climate Change targets; Responding to environmental changes including severe weather events.
+- STR1 The introduction of Government Legislation/Parliamentary uncertainty which has an adverse impact on the Council's budget or ability to carry out its statutory functions, for example the Government White Paper on Levelling Up and the potential impact of an East Midlands Combined Mayoral Authority. - STR2 Failure to deliver a balanced budget in line with the Medium Term Financial Plan (MTFP). - STR3 Operational failure which has a major impact upon the provision of services to residents, communities and/or businesses (for example ICT failure, utilities failure or building/depot failure. - STR4 Difficulty recruiting to professional posts (for example Environmental Health Officers). - STR5 Delivery of statutory services alongside the Council's Vision, initiatives, major projects and reforms, potentially overstretching limited resources. - STR6 Emergency planning and business continuity arrangements fail to meet required standards. - STR7 Lack of strategic direction. - STR8 Failure to meet required standards of governance. - STR9 Failure to have in place robust, comprehensive and up-to-date policies and procedures for safeguarding children and vulnerable adults. - STR10 Failure to recover from the impact of COVID-19 upon the organisation, local economy and community. - STR11 Cyber security attack which severely impacts ICT systems and data.
+E.g. Ransomware attack rendering access to ICT unavailable for some time. - STR12 Significant increases to general cost of living which may impact on Council income including Council Tax, Business Rates, increased rent arrears and reduced leisure income. - STR13 Housing pressures: Homelessness and pressure on suitable housing provision across the District;